openmm/openmm/docs-source/usersguide/library/02_compiling.rst

 * If you intend to use CUDA (NVIDIA) or OpenCL acceleration, set the variable OPENMM_BUILD_CUDA_LIB or OPENMM_BUILD_OPENCL_LIB, respectively, to ON.
-Before doing so, be certain that you have installed and tested the drivers for the platform you have selected (see Chapter :ref:`installing-openmm` for information on installing GPU software).
+Before doing so, be certain that you have installed and tested the drivers for the platform you have selected (see Chapter :numref:`installing-openmm` for information on installing GPU software).
 * There are lots of other options starting with OPENMM_BUILD that control whether to build particular features of OpenMM, such as plugins, API wrappers,